Tumisa

 The volcano has erupted dacitic lavas containing andesitic mafic inclusions.
 These inclusions resemble those from the Soncor flow of neighbouring Lascar to the northeast.
 Some rocks may have been influenced by the interaction with calcium carbonate in the magma chambers.
 Hornblende crystals with dimensions of 5–10 mm and megacrysts of feldspar with dimensions of up to 1.5 cm are also present.
 The textures of the products suggest that magma mixing occurred during activity.
 The dacites have a white porphyritic appearance.
 The dome complex is dated 2.5-0.5 mya and the associated pyroclastics 1.5-0.5 mya and constructed on Tertiary ignimbrites.
 One date of 1.2±0.6 million years was obtained from the Las Mulas dome.
 The complex is of Pleistocene age.
 Later, hydrothermal alteration occurred.

 A fault with probably postglacial activity crosses Lejía Lake and is associated with Tumisa, connecting Tumisa with a basaltic maar and an isolated lava dome.
 It runs in northwest-southeast direction and crosses Lejia on its southern margin.

-An abandoned sulfur mine lies on its eastern slope and a road leads to it.
+An abandoned sulfur mine lies on its eastern slope and a road leads to it, and there is a mountain sanctuary.
 Tumisa and its neighbouring mountains Lausa, Chiliques, Ipira and Miñiques are identified by the inhabitants of Socaire to be part of a giant human left hand with dimensions of 40 × 30 km on the eastern horizon.